We set up a petition against development via 38 Degrees.

 When the petition was first launched in 2013 we collected 555 online signatures and another 500 on paper.
 Councillor Tillson received the petition from us at the Shepway offices before the cabinet meeting on 23 July 2013.
 Shepway have refused to accept it officially because not all the signatories had Shepway postcodes and they didn’t have time to separate them.
 We don’t think this is relevant because Prince’s Parade is as important to visitors to the area as it is to local people.

 We relaunched it in 2016 after Shepway announced proposals for 150 houses.
-At the time of writing the number of singatures on the online petition is over 5433 and continually rising as more people find out what is being proposed.
+As at June 2018 the number of signatures on the online petition is 6567 and continually rising as more people find out what is being proposed.

 The online petition is still open if you would like to sign it.